 - Info Dump: The first chapter is very exposition-heavy when it comes to giving technical terms, but doesn't do much to define the setting or narrative.

 - Implied Love Interest: The Samurai and their Princesses' relationship is treated like this.
-It is mentioned that the Princess becomes a source of strength for the Samurai as they must protect her and become stronger for her, but it's never shown if this relationship is merely platonic or romantic or if it can be either.
+It is mentioned that the Princess becomes a source of strength for the Samurai as they must protect her and become stronger for her, but while it's never shown, A veteran Princess tells Hachimaru the relationship can be merely platonic or turn romantic.
 For Hachimaru, it most definitely becomes romantic on his end with Ann, but it's left up in the air if Ann ever returns the sentiment or sees him like her brother.

 - Laser Blade: The Samurai's katana is this; it's mentioned that the blade is generated by the Samurai's soul.